tfeb/tfeb-lisp-hax/README.md

 [^6]:	If you are using such an implementation, well, sorry.

+[^7]:	The values ofariables are still *evaluated* left to right of course, just as they are in `let`: you just can't see the bindings to the left of you.

-[^7]:	`iterate` was once called `taglet` and given that it's not particularly about iteration that might be a better name for it: I'm not going to change it back now though.
+[^8]:	`iterate` was once called `taglet` and given that it's not particularly about iteration that might be a better name for it: I'm not going to change it back now though.

-[^8]:	 Fortunately, and a bit surprisingly to me, Python has facilities which let you do this fairly pleasantly.
+[^9]:	 Fortunately, and a bit surprisingly to me, Python has facilities which let you do this fairly pleasantly.
 Something on my todo list is to make this implementation public.

-[^9]:	See [* 'Memo' Functions and Machine Learning*](https://doi.org/10.1038%2F218019a0 "'Memo' Functions and Machine Learning"), Donald Michie, Nature 218 (5136): 19–22.
+[^10]:	See [* 'Memo' Functions and Machine Learning*](https://doi.org/10.1038%2F218019a0 "'Memo' Functions and Machine Learning"), Donald Michie, Nature 218 (5136): 19–22.
 [PDF copy](https://www.cs.utexas.edu/users/hunt/research/hash-cons/hash-cons-papers/michie-memo-nature-1968.pdf "'Memo' Functions and Machine Learning").

-[^10]:	And I was not willing to put in explicit extra methods for `validate-superclass` for `cl:standard-class` since the whole purpose of using Closer to MOP was to avoid that kind of nausea.
+[^11]:	And I was not willing to put in explicit extra methods for `validate-superclass` for `cl:standard-class` since the whole purpose of using Closer to MOP was to avoid that kind of nausea.

-[^11]:	In fact, Racket.
+[^12]:	In fact, Racket.

-[^12]:	Or, optionally, not to skip the newline but to skip any whitespace following it.
+[^13]:	Or, optionally, not to skip the newline but to skip any whitespace following it.

-[^13]:	As an example of this, it would be quite possible to define a special handler which meant that, for instance `#/this is ~U+1234+ an arbitrary Unicode character/`would work.
+[^14]:	As an example of this, it would be quite possible to define a special handler which meant that, for instance `#/this is ~U+1234+ an arbitrary Unicode character/`would work.

-[^14]:	It's quite possible that `with-accessors` will work for completely arbitrary objects and accessors already of course, but I don't think you can portably rely on this.
+[^15]:	It's quite possible that `with-accessors` will work for completely arbitrary objects and accessors already of course, but I don't think you can portably rely on this.